* Cain to Cutler *

 Cavell Coo 2010/11

 115 5 Born in Manchester on 7th August 1987, Cavell Coo is a speedy and very skilful wing back signed by Shaun Higgins from Curzon Ashton in October 2010.
 He began his career as a trainee at Crewe Alexandra, with whom he reached the semi finals of the FA Youth Cup and has since played for Altrincham, Witton Albion, Droylsden and FC Halifax Town.
+Later with FC United of manchester and Ashton United.
 Ryan Cook 2008/09 20 2 A combative and creative midfielder Ryan Cook was signed in September 2008 from Manchester League club Avro FC.
 Christian Cooke 2005/06

 60 0 Versatile player signed from Macclesfield Town in August 2005.
 Began his caeer with Bury and Port Vale.
 Later with Hyde United.
 Returned to Mossley on loan from Hyde in March 2009.
 Son of former Mossley manager John Cooke Terry Cooke 1975/76 12 2 Signed by Bob Murphy from Connollys, transferred to Bethesda Athletic (Wales).
 Later with Ashton United, Stalybridge Celtic and Hyde United Cookson 1952/53 2 1 Centre forward who made 2 Mossley appearance scoring one goal at the end of the 1952/53 season.
 John Cookson 1929/30 1933/34 11 0 Full back who made 11 Mossley appearances in two spells in the early 1930's.
 Arthur Cooper 1928/29